Construction interview questions and how to answer

 - If you have studied an industry-related degree, consider what you can offer in terms of your technical knowledge: during your course you should have been exposed to the latest thinking in terms of sustainability and methodology.
 While you should not make out you know it all, your knowledge should add some value to the team.

 Possible interview question: 'What are your hobbies or interests?'

 Interviewers will ask this question in order to find out more about you as a person, with the aim of seeing whether you would be a good fit for the company or the team.
 Alternative questions with a similar aim include ‘Which degree modules did you enjoy the most?’ and ‘What motivates you?’.

 - The interviewers want to know more about you and so there is little point in trying to pretend a stronger interest in something than you really have.

 - But it’s best to provide the most detail about hobbies and interests that you have been actively involved in and developed your skills.

 Possible interview question: ‘How do you define sustainable development…?’

 ’… and how would you promote sustainability in your work?’
-This isn’t a common question but sustainability is such an ongoing priority in the construction industry that some graduates have reported being asked about it, particularly if you have expressed an interest in it during a previous interview answer or if you have a technical degree.
-Other hot topics may include BIM or off-site construction.
+This isn’t a common question but sustainability is such an ongoing priority in the construction industry that some graduates have reported being asked about it, particularly if you they expressed an interest in it during a previous interview answer or if they have a technical degree.
+Other hot topics may include BIM and off-site construction.
 The interviewers would largely ask you about these topics to gauge your enthusiasm for the industry (ie whether you are interested enough in the industry to explore relevant issues).

 - This is a good opportunity to talk about what you’ve learned on your course (if appropriate), any wider reading you have done and any sustainable practices you’ve observed on your work experience.